Buckingham man arrested after standoff - Farmville

 According to a Wednesday, April 7, press release from Buckingham County Sheriff Bill Kidd Jr., the Buckingham County 911 Dispatch Center received a call at approximately 12:30 p.m.
 Tuesday for deputies to respond to the 11000 block of South James Madison Highway concerning a domestic assault which had taken place.

-Kidd said the suspect, Darryl Dunkum, had reportedly left the scene of the crime.
+Kidd said the suspect, Darrell Dunkum, had reportedly left the scene of the crime.
 When deputies arrived at the suspect’s home, they encountered Dunkum, who produced a shotgun and told officers they had no right to be there.

 Deputies then retreated to a safe distance and called for assistance.
 Kidd said an arrest warrant was obtained and aid was requested from the Virginia State Police Tactical Response Team.